 Big Kids, Tweens and Teens

 Cycle camping is a great way to connect with older children.
-Away from the distractions of screens, you’ll have plenty of time to engage with your kids.
+Away from the distractions of friends and screens, you’ll have plenty of time to engage with your kids.

 - Guage the length of the ride based on the ages of your children.
 Plan for shorter rides with lots of breaks, especially if it’s your first-time cycle camping.

 - Make sure your kids are prepared for the distance.
 Spend a few weeks doing practice rides.
 Cycle to nearby destinations, slowly increasing the distance to your max daily ride.

 - Kids often don’t know how to pace themselves.
 They tend to burn up all their energy at the beginning of the day by going as fast as possible.
 It’s a good idea to practice some hill climbing so that they learn how to save up some of their energy for getting to the top.
 Expect to walk up steep hills and focus on how fun it will be to ride back down the other side.

 - A speedometer that has lots of stats can be motivating.
 Try to beat your previous day’s average speed!

 - The goal is to have fun, so make sure you emphasize how exciting and fun it is.
 It’s not about pushing your capabilities, it’s about exploring new places, experiencing the outdoors, and having a few treats along the way.

 - It’s also important to make sure that everyone is well fueled for the journey.
 Focus on snacks with complex carbohydrates and protein that will give lasting energy.
 I find make your own trail mix is usually popular.

 - Always carry some high-quality chocolate as an emergency snack.
 A few squares of a fruit and nut chocolate bar is the perfect way to get up that last hill of the day.